 For products of all kinds, packaging is both a first impression and a protective solution.
 From shipping to unboxing, you need it to hold up.
 But how will you know if it works as advertised?
 It’s a question many companies have, and the answer lies in packaging testing.

-Impack Retail partners with the industry’s top third-party organizations to ensure that our packaging products are tested to the highest durability and quality standards.
-On this page, you can learn more about packaging testing and why it is so vital to your end result.
+Impact Retail partners with the industry’s top third-party organizations to ensure that our packaging products are tested to the highest durability and quality standards.
+On this page, you can learn more about packaging testing and why it is so vital to your results.

 Damaged packaging can leave a lasting impression and not the one you would like.
 Product packaging is too important of an investment to have it fall apart post-production.